3-3 Preparing physical media for Cataloging (includes Rushes: “Reserve” and “Notify”)

 Purpose: To ensure physical media (DVDs, music CDs, CD-ROMs) are in good condition and brought to Cataloging with proper flags and any applicable notes.

 - Inspect discs to make sure there are no visible scratches or damage.
 Test to ensure they work properly.

 - Write order record number on white slip, along with an “R” for firm order

-- Coding instructions to cataloging: check order record notes.
-If a DVD has been purchased for course use, and/or has a costly license, write “code as non-requestable in Mainecat” on white slip.
+- Write any instructions for cataloging.
+Check order record notes for these.
+For example: if a DVD has been purchased for course use, and/or has a costly license, write “code as non-requestable in Mainecat” on white slip.
 (This will mean that the item cannot be requested for checkout on MaineCat.)